 A classic recipe for sourdough stuffing that is as easy as conventional recipes but significantly more digestible adding more nutrition to your holiday menu.

-Mix all dry ingredients together in a large mixing bowl.
-Thoroughly mix in onion, garlic, celery.
-Add melted butter and mix to completely distribute butter throughout.
+Mix all dry ingredients together in a large bowl.
+Thoroughly stir in onion, garlic, celery.
+Pour in melted butter and blend to completely distribute butter throughout.

 You may use this mixture either as stuffing (inside the turkey) or as dressing (in a pan cooked separately).